Summary

 You can disable questions 3-7 if you prefer.
 And you can add as many custom questions as you'd like after that.

-These questions help you quickly understand the type of applicant you're getting.
-That said, you may want more detailed or industry-specific information.
+Add custom questions to help you quickly understand the type of applicant you're getting and gather detailed or industry-specific information.
 Some popular questions that tend to provide valuable insights:

 Be thoughtful about what questions are required and what information is a nice-to-have.
-Work backwards and think about the information you need to to make an admissions decision.
 Having a lot of required questions may push away potential prospects who grow tired of a lengthy application.

 The current question types available for your cohort applications are short answer, multiple choice, multiple select, and rating.
 You can choose whether responses are required or optional.

-With an Application admissions strategy, you’ll have a list of students categorized under "Application Incomplete," "Applied," "Maybe," "Accepted," and "Enrolled" tabs.
+With an Application admissions strategy, you’ll get a list of students categorized under "Application Incomplete," "Applied," "Maybe," "Accepted," and "Enrolled" tabs.

-Clicking each student’s name reveals their application form along with their current status and action items like "Accept," "Maybe," and "Enroll free."
+Clicking each student’s name reveals their application form along with their current status and action items: "Accept," "Maybe," and "Enroll free."

 In the top right corner of the Students tab, you’ll see an option to "+Add user" if you need to add someone manually.
-This is helpful if someone expresses interest without completing an application or if you’re admitting a coach or other staff member.
+This is helpful if someone expresses interest without completing an application or if you’re admitting another staff member.

 You’ll also see an option to export your student list.
 You can select which students should be exported by status.